ComOPT-FR/ComOpt/README.md

-SDP Formulation for Composite Laminates
+SDP Formulation for Composite Laminates.